What Is Regression In Psychology? Why It Happens And What You Can Do About It

 What Is Regression In Psychology?

-Depending on the specific coping mechanism, these behaviors are usually considered healthy if they don't come at the expense of another person or involve self-harm.
+Depending on the specific coping mechanism, these behaviors are usually considered healthy if they don't come at the expense of another person or yourself.
 A coping mechanism is unhealthy if it comes at the expense of another person or if it causes harm to you.

 Regression in psychology is a coping mechanism we exhibit during those stressful moments in our lives.
 These coping mechanisms come in the form of behavior during our childhood or earlier stages in our development.
 In the extremes, this could be sucking our thumbs, wetting the bed, clinging onto former toys, etc., as we did when we were children.
 Nearly everyone eventually exhibits some form of regression at some point in time, but to a milder degree.

 Whether it's biting your nails like you did when you were younger or throwing temper tantrums, the behavior can be subtle during adulthood.
 When someone is showing signs of regression, they'll generally be unaware of its effects.
 They'll mostly see the signs as immature, but not in the form of regression to "safer" times during early development.

 Sigmund Freud, also known as the "Father of Psychology," states that individuals who revert to earlier points in childhood do so to feel more nurtured.

 Freud believed that these reverted moments are points in our developmental stage where we are stuck and fixated.
 When solving our problems during adulthood, Freud thinks that we have two options: to solve the problem as an adult or handle them through regression.